New York Hourly Paycheck Calculator

 • Employee (federal): Income tax (IRS W-4), Social Security, Medicare, and Additional Medicare for high earners.

-• Employee (state/local): NYS withholding (IT-2104 elections), plus NYC/Yonkers tax if resident (and Yonkers nonresident tax when applicable).
-PFL employee contribution may apply.
+• Employee (state/local): NY state withholding (Form IT-2104 elections), plus NYC and/or Yonkers tax if resident (and Yonkers non-resident tax when applicable).
+Employee Paid Family Leave contribution may apply.

-• Employer: NY SUTA; FUTA; workers’ comp; DBL; Paid Sick Leave compliance; postings/recordkeeping.
+• Employer: NY SUTA; FUTA; workers’ compensation; DBL; Paid Sick Leave compliance; posting/record-keeping obligations.

-• Pretax deductions: May lower federal/state/local taxable wages and, when eligible, FICA.
+• Pretax deductions: May reduce federal, state and local taxable wages and, when eligible, FICA-taxable wages.

 How Your New York Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, New York State withholding, and any applicable NYC/Yonkers taxes and employee program contributions (e.g., PFL).
+Your net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, New York State withholding, and any applicable NYC/Yonkers local taxes and employee program contributions (e.g., PFL).
 The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.

-• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, residency, deductions.
+• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, residency status (NYC/Yonkers vs other), pretax/post-tax deductions.

-• Outputs: Line-by-line FICA, federal, NYS, NYC/Yonkers (if applicable), program contributions, deductions, and estimated net pay.
+• Outputs: Breakdown of FICA, federal withholding, NYS withholding, NYC/Yonkers tax (if applicable), program contributions, deductions and net pay.

-• Supplemental pay: Model flat vs. aggregate federal methods for bonuses/commissions; compare effect on NYS/NYC/Yonkers withholding.
+• Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions; state and local rules still apply.

-Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes
+Year Taxable Wage Base (USD) New Employer Rate (%) Notes

-New York follows FLSA and state/region-specific rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold, which can differ for NYC, downstate suburbs, and the rest of the state.
+New York follows the federal Fair Labor Standards Act (FLSA) and has state/region-specific rules.
+Exempt status requires meeting the duties test and the applicable salary-basis threshold (which may differ for NYC, down-state suburbs, and the rest of the state).
 Job titles alone do not confer exemption.
-Confirm regional minimum wage, tip credit, spread-of-hours, and scheduling rules when classifying roles and calculating overtime.
+Confirm minimum wage by region, tip-credit/spread-of-hours schedules and local scheduling/leave rules when classifying roles and calculating overtime.

 Median Household Income: New York — 10 Years